-PSAT/NMSQT - The PSAT test measures critical reading, math, and writing skills.
-It gives students experience with the types of questions they will face on the SAT.
-The PSAT is offered to Shelton Juniors each year in October.
+PSAT/NMSQT - The PSAT test measures critical reading, math, and writing/editing skills.
+The types of questions given on the PSAT are similar to those given on the SAT.
+The PSAT is offered to Shelton Juniors each year during the fall semester.
 The comprehensive score report, mailed home in mid-December, shows the student's response to each question and the difficulty of each question (i.e., easy, medium, hard).
 Although PSAT scores are not reported to colleges, Junior students have the opportunity to qualify for the National Merit Scholarship competition.

-ACT © The ACT measures achievement in English, math, reading, science, and writing.
-An average score on each section is about 21.
-Similarly, an average composite score is about 21.
-Shelton students should plan to take the ACT during April of their Junior year and, if necessary, during September and/or October of their Senior year.
+ACT - © The ACT measures achievement in English, Math, Reading, Science, and Writing (essay).
+An average score on the ACT is 19 out of a possible 36.
+Shelton students should plan to take the ACT during their Junior year and Senior year.

 AP Tests - These are tests given at the conclusion of study in an AP course.
-College credit or advanced standing is awarded by certain colleges when students achieve sufficiently high scores.
-Shelton School does not offer AP courses.
+College credit may be awarded by certain colleges when students achieve sufficiently high scores.
+Typically a score of 4-5 is required to receive college credit. *Shelton School does not offer AP courses.

 Testing with Accommodations

 Eligibility for accommodations on all ACT and College Board tests are determined by the College Board and ACT officials.
 In order to request accommodations the a student must: